 Customer First, Always

-I met this executive (let’s call him Victor Fernandez) in his second week on the job.
-Victor looked relaxed in his office that overlooked the Arabian Sea.
-Torrential monsoon rain lashed the windows.
-After the professional formalities, he explained to me his 1000 days’ mission and what he had already accomplished.
-He said he had already achieved his goal!
-How?
+I met Victor in his second week on the job.
+He looked relaxed in his South Bombay office, overlooking the Arabian Sea.
+After the professional formalities, he explained to me his 1000 days mission and that he had already accomplished his goal!

 Victor taught me the importance of execution.
 He also taught me the power of simplicity.
 His prescription was:

 - Next, I asked each executive to take a foolscap sheet of paper and to list their customers on the left of the sheet.
-Of course, each executive listed the dealers, chemists, etc.
+Of course, each executive listed the dealers and chemists.

-- I corrected their perception of customers and defined it as the person who receives the output of the work one does.
+- I corrected their perception of customer and defined it as the person who receives the output of your work.
 Each executive listed more customers than the others in the room.
 It seemed a status symbol.

-- A moment of truth followed… “What do you deliver to your customers?”
+- A moment of truth followed…”What do you deliver to each customer?”
 There was silence in the room.
-“How do you measure your performance with your customers?”
+“How do you measure your performance with each customer?”
 Not a clue.

-- “Never mind”, I said, “let’s make a simple plan.
+- “Never mind”, Victor said, “”let’s make a simple plan.
 I would like you to list your ‘A’ category customers.
-I would then like you to proactively meet each customer for 10 minutes at their desk, weekly.
+I would then like you to meet each customer for 10 minutes at their desk, weekly.
 The agenda for each meeting will be: How can I improve my offerings to you?
 Next, I would like you to log what you have agreed.
-I, Victor, will come and audit the log and action, weekly.”
+I will come and audit the log and action, weekly.